letsencrypt/cp-cps/CPS.md

 ### 6.2.8 Method of activating private key

 ISRG CA Private Keys are always stored on HSMs and activated using the mechanisms provided by the HSM manufacturer.
-Activation data and devices are protected.

 ### 6.2.9 Method of deactivating private key